LukeMurphey/splunk-dashboard-tabs-example/README.md

 This app provides a mechanism for making tabbed panels in Splunk where the searches within the panels are not exeuted until the tab is selected.

 See the following blog post for details: http://blogs.splunk.com/2015/03/30/making-a-dashboard-with-tabs-and-searches-that-run-when-clicked/

+# Why use tabs (versus other options)

+1. This allows users to avoid leaving the dashboard and losing their context (moving between dashboards can be disruptive)
+2. This allows users to see the results of other panels without re-running the searches (moving back to prior dashboard would require to rerun the searches)
+3. This allows users to not run searches until they want to see the results (if all of the panels are on a single dashboard then all of the searches run when you load the dashboard)
+4. This prevents users from excessive scrolling (which would happen if you have them all on a single dashboard)